At Arnold Arboretum, It’s Time to Tweet

 Bird species abound at North America’s oldest public arboretum

-With 256 lushly planted acres in Boston’s Jamaica Plain, the Arnold Arboretum of Harvard University, North America’s oldest public arboretum, is a banquet for birds and the people who watch them.
-The park offers a checklist that includes 185 species sighted over the past 100 years.
-Compiled by Robert Mayer several years ago, the list classifies species by season and grades them from abundant to rare.
+With 265 lushly planted acres in Boston’s Jamaica Plain, the Arnold Arboretum of Harvard University, North America’s oldest public arboretum, is a banquet for birds and the people who watch them.
+The park offers a checklist that includes 190 species sighted over the past 100 years.
+Compiled by longtime arboretum volunteer Robert Mayer in 2006 and revised in 2009, the list classifies species by season and grades them from abundant to rare.

-In summer, this link in the meandering chain of ponds, forest, and fields known as the Emerald Necklace offers glimpses of red-tailed hawks, eastern kingbirds, northern mockingbirds, cardinals, song sparrows, goldfinches, and mourning doves, as well as the slim but real chance of sighting some feathered rarities, including the blue-winged warbler, perigrine falcon, or yellow-billed cuckoo.
+In summer, this link in Boston’s meandering chain of ponds, forest, and fields known as the Emerald Necklace offers glimpses of red-tailed hawks, eastern kingbirds, northern mockingbirds, northern cardinals, song sparrows, goldfinches, and mourning doves, as well as the slim but real chance of sighting some feathered rarities, including the blue-winged warbler, peregrine falcon, or yellow-billed cuckoo.
 Prepared with contributions from local birders, the watchlist also draws on logs by C. E. Faxon (1895), Richard Weaver (1971), and Miriam Dickey (1976).